Here’s where to stay in Hobart to enjoy easy access great restaurants, cafes and the Salamanca Market with a stay at Salamanca Wharf Hotel.

 Where is it?

-Salamanca Wharf Hotel is located at 17A Castray Esplanade in Salamanca Place.
+Salamanca Wharf Hotel is located at 17A Castray Esplanade in Salamanca Place, Hobart, Tasmania.
 The boutique hotel has 22 apartments including four loft penthouses.

 Don’t miss the beautiful Princess Park behind the hotel.
 The semaphore station and signal mast still standing on the edge of Princes Park once signalled ships as they entered the harbour, and relayed messages via a chain of stations to Port Arthur.

-Expect to pay around $230 a night for a room at Salamanca Wharf Hotel.
+Expect to pay from $310 a night (Hotels.com April 2019) for a room at Salamanca Wharf Hotel in picturesque Hobart.

 Want more on Tasmania?